mastodon/blog/content/posts/2018-08-21_Mastodon-101/index.md

 Local timeline is the live feed of all the toots of people on your server.
 On many servers, particularly smaller ones and ones focused on a particular topic, this is where the magic happens.
 It feels like a town square or Slack chatroom.
 You can reply to people from there and it's a great place to meet people.

 The federated timeline is a view of all the public toots your servers knows about from across the whole network (including local ones).
 The most common reason that something appears in the federated timeline is that someone from your server follows the author of that toot.
-This column can often be pretty crazy.
+This column moves fast, and can often be pretty wild.
 I enjoy setting that column to show only toots with media, hiding boosts, then seeing a constant stream of daft selfies, hot memes, and funky art.

 You can also pin a column for a hashtag you're interested in -- just search for that hashtag and then in the column settings choose "pin" and done.